orchidsoftware/orchid.software/docs/en/docs/global-search.md

 ## Using Full-Text Search

-The platform comes with a package [Laravel Scout](https://github.com/laravel/scout), which is an abstraction for full-text search in your `Eloquent` models.
-Since **`Scout` does not contain the search driver itself**, you need to supply and specify the required solution.
+Orchid provides full-text search capabilities through the [Laravel Scout](https://github.com/laravel/scout) package.
+This package offers an abstraction for searching through your `Eloquent` models and requires that you specify the search driver that you will use for your application.
 These can be elasticsearch, algolia, sphinx, or other solutions.

-> This example uses [presenters](/en/docs/presenters), it is highly recommended that you familiarize yourself with them.
-And also, take steps to configure the model from the documentation [Laravel Scout](https://github.com/laravel/scout).

-In order for the application to have information about which models should participate in the search, it is necessary to register them in the [configuration file](/en/docs/configuration):
+To make your models searchable within the application, you must register them in the Orchid [configuration file](/en/docs/configuration).
+You can do this by adding a new entry to the 'search' array for each model you want to make searchable.
+For example:

 ```php
 'search' => [
     \App\Models\Idea::class,
 ],
 ```

+> This example uses [presenters](/en/docs/presenters), it is highly recommended that you familiarize yourself with them.
+And also, take steps to configure the model from the documentation [Laravel Scout](https://github.com/laravel/scout).

 The [Presenter](/en/docs/presenters) is used to display the search results, which calls the `presenter()` method of the model: